The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

 \subsection{Crystalline Si:As}

-First, we turn to crystalline Si:As, an n-type semiconductor, which was studied in great detail by Shafarman {\it et al.}.\cite{Shaf.etal.89} For a series of uncompensated samples with charge carrier concentration, $n$, between $6.85 \times 10^{18}$ and $32.8 \times 10^{18}\ {\rm cm}^{-3}$, these authors investigated $\sigma(T,n)$ down to 0.5~K. They claimed that the conductivity of their metallic samples can be well described by $\sigma(T,n) = a(n) + b(n) \, T^{1/2}$.
-Supposing continuity of the MIT at $T = 0$ and $\sigma(T=0,n) \propto (n - n_{\rm c})^\mu$, where $n_{\rm c}$ denotes the critical As concentration and $\mu$ the corresponding critical exponent, Shafarman {\it et al.}\ obtained $\mu = 0.60 \pm 0.05$; this value is consistent with previous results for Si:P.\cite{Shaf.etal.89,Tho.etal.83} Close to the MIT, at the insulating side, below 8~K, the authors observed $\sigma(T)$ to exhibit Mott type variable-range hopping according to Eq.\ (\ref{mer}) with $\nu = 1/4$.
+First, we turn to crystalline Si:As, an n-type semiconductor, which was studied in great detail by Shafarman et al..\cite{Shaf.etal.89} For a series of uncompensated samples with charge carrier concentration, $n$, between $6.85 \times 10^{18}$ and $32.8 \times 10^{18}\ {\rm cm}^{-3}$, these authors investigated $\sigma(T,n)$ down to 0.5~K. They claimed that, at sufficiently low $T$, the conductivity of their allegedly metallic samples can be well described by $\sigma(T,n) = a(n) + b(n) \, T^{1/2}$.
+Supposing continuity of the MIT and $\lim_{T \rightarrow 0} \sigma(T,n) \propto (n - n_{\rm c})^\mu$ on its metallic side, where $n_{\rm c}$ denotes the critical As concentration and $\mu$ the corresponding critical exponent, Shafarman et al.\ obtained $\mu = 0.60 \pm 0.05$; this value is consistent with previous results for Si:P.\cite{Shaf.etal.89,Tho.etal.83} Close to the MIT, on the insulating side, below 8~K, the authors observed $\sigma(T)$ to be well approximated by Eq.\ (\ref{mer}) with $\nu = 1/4$, which seems to indicate Mott type variable-range hopping.